 - 1. Countries within the EU with no restrictions - 2.
-Non-EU countries where the European Commission (EC) decides that an adequate level of data protection is provided, this 'adequacy decision' establishes that a non-EU country provides a level of data protection that is essentially equivalent to that in the EU - 3.
-Organisations in countries not covered by 1 and 2 above where appropriate safeguards have been put in place e.g. EU model clauses - 4.
+Non-EU countries where the European Commission (EC) decides that an adequate level of data protection is provided, this 'adequacy decision' establishes that a non-EU country provides a level of data protection that is essentially equivalent to that in the EU this now includes the UK - 3.
+Organisations in countries not covered by 1 and 2 above where appropriate safeguards have been put in place e.g. UK standard contractual clauses - 4.
 Organisations in countries not covered by 1 and 2 above where exceptions can be made because specific conditions apply e.g. the transfer can be made as the data subject has given their informed consent